 The main protagonist arrives with a team at a space station, only to find it damaged and its communication offline.

-Due to some circumstances, the main protagonist is separated from the rest of the crew and discovers that the ship is infested with a smart but very dangerous alien creatures, that hunt down the humans and use them as a hosts to produce more of their own kind (with the host inevitably dying when the incubation period is over).
+Due to some circumstances, the main protagonist is separated from the rest of the crew and discovers that the ship is infested with smart but very dangerous alien creatures, that hunt down the humans and use them as hosts to produce more of their own kind (with the host inevitably dying when the incubation period is over).

-The game accentuates on evasion rather than directly fighting the enemies, as the player is highly outnumbered and outpowered by the aliens and the androids.
+The game accentuates evasion rather than directly fighting the enemies, as the player is highly outnumbered and outpowered by the aliens and the androids.

-The game ends with the main protagonist destroying the station then having one last battle against the remaining alien creature on the escape ship.
+The game ends with the main protagonist destroying the station and then having one last battle against the remaining alien creature on the escape ship.

 The items that are available for self-defense must be not too overpowered, but at the same time provide enough protection to make it through the level.

-Prototyping the Game in Unity 3D
+Prototyping the Game in Unity

 Even if you're not very skilled with Unity, there are many online resources available to simplify the prototyping process.

-Define the main protagonist
+Define the Main Protagonist

-Since we are talking about prototyping, you don't have to worry about the originality just yet, so you can use Asset Store to find the models you can use in your prototype.
+Since we are talking about prototyping, you don't have to worry about originality just yet, so you can use Asset Store to find the models you can use in your prototype.

-Example for a protagonist: Post apocalyptic survival character
+Example for a protagonist: Post-apocalyptic survival character

-Define the enemy
+Define the Enemy